jhu-st/cs422_sp24/docs/rd/usab/second.md

 Life is complicated, though, and some choices really aren't simple.
 When you can't avoid giving me a difficult choice, you need to go out of your way to give me as much guidance as I need—but no more.

-This guidance works best when it’s
+This guidance works best when it's:

 **Brief:** The smallest amount of information that will help me